 Yes, but not necessarily in the areas of law where I am now.
 It just goes to show that one never knows what life has in store for them.

 About Athanasios Hadjis

 Senior Legal Counsel for Administrative Tribunals Support Service of Canada

 Athanasios Hadjis is senior legal counsel with the Administrative Tribunals Support Service of Canada, serving the Secretariat to the Federal Public Sector Labour Relations and Employment Board (FPSLREB).
 From 1995 until 2010, Athanasios Hadjis was a part-time and full-time member of the Canadian Human Rights Tribunal (CHRT).
 He served as the CHRT’s Vice-chairperson between 2005 and 2010.
 During his tenure with the CHRT, Athanasios Hadjis conducted inquiries and wrote decisions with respect to human rights complaints involving discriminatory practices as set out in the Canadian Human Rights Act, ranging from harassment and discrimination in employment to systemic discrimination, pay equity, and hate messages.
 Athanasios Hadjis received his Bachelor’s Degrees in Civil Law (B.C.L.) and Common Law (L.L.B.) from McGill University in 1986.
 He was called to the Quebec Bar in 1987, and practised law in Montreal.
 He has been a frequent conference speaker on the topics of decision-writing, public service employment, administrative and human rights law and access to justice issues.
-Athanasios Hadjis has been a CIAJ Board member since 2015.
+Athanasios Hadjis served on CIAJ’s Board of Directors from 2015 to 2022.